Nasamax DM139

 The Nasamax DM139 is a Le Mans Prototype (LMP) racing car built by KW Motorsport.
 It was modified from a Reynard 2KQ-LM chassis and converted to 2004 Automobile Club de l'Ouest (ACO) LMP1 specifications.

 The name is a reference to one of the public roads (D139) that forms part of the Circuit de la Sarthe.
-The car is famous for being the first alternative fueled protoype car to finish the 24 Hours of Le Mans and was featured in an issue of the British science magazine, New Scientist.
-This car has the distinct honor of being the first homologated car for the ruleset, giving it the number: "ACO LMP1 001".
+The car is famous for being the first alternative fueled prototype car to finish the 24 Hours of Le Mans and was featured in an issue of the British science magazine, New Scientist.
+This car also has the distinct honor of being the first homologated car for the ruleset, giving it the number: "ACO LMP1 001".

 Developmental history

 The car started life as a Reynard 2KQ-LM chassis and was heavily modified to conform to the 2004 LMP1 regulations.
 Team Nasamax replaced the previous, unreliable, CART Cosworth XDE V8 with the 5.0 L V10, Judd GV5.
 The engine was developed with input from Judd and Nasamax.
 The new regulations on rear wings limited the aerodynamic efficiency of the car with the designer, Kireon Salter, suggesting that "the overall downforce was down by as much as 25%".
 Several rear wings were used in an attempt to generate more rear downforce as they did not have a wind tunnel model to test designs.